open-formulieren/open-forms/docs/configuration/registration/email.rst

 .. note::

-    Email attachments are typicall restricted in size, making it impossible to actually deliver the emails for further processing.
+    Email attachments are typically restricted in size, making it impossible to actually deliver the emails for further processing.